amethon/www/_reflections/journal2.md

 As I contemplate my journey, I am consumed with a sense of admiration and curiosity at the enigmas and wonders of the deep sea.
 The creatures that live in are truly otherworldly, and I will never forget the haunting beauty of the jellyfish, the lanternfish, and the sunken wrecks.

-But my journey was not just about scientific discovery; it was also a journey into the heart of my own being.
+But my journey was not just about scientific discovery; it was a journey that brought me face to face with the very essence of my own being.
 As I descended into the depths, I was overcome with a sense of isolation and loneliness.
 It was as if the ocean was a mirror, showing me myself and the world in a new light.

 I am blessed to have shared this journey with the esteemed Dr. Hernandez and the other members of the expedition.
 Their knowledge and expertise added greatly to my understanding of the deep sea, and I am thankful for their guidance and support throughout the voyage.